uchitnm/Ittiam-PESU/Pipeline - Stable V3.3/README.md

     -   Expandable sections for category-based highlights (e.g., all goals).
     -   A button to navigate to the statistical dashboard.
     -   Download buttons for all generated videos.
+    - All clips and summaries are exported into a timestamped folder inside `Highlight_outputs/`.
 6.  **Create Custom Reels:** Use the "Create Custom Highlight" tool on the right to select specific events and stitch them into a new video.

 ---